couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

    the capacity of the cluster remains unchanged during the rebalance operation, helping to ensure performance and failover support.

-The behaviour of the cluster during a failover and rebalance operation with the swap rebalance functionality affects the following situations:
+The behavior of the cluster during a failover and rebalance operation with the swap rebalance functionality affects the following situations:

  * **Stopping a rebalance**